 A buyers agent is someone who helps a buyer (in the case of your first home, you) find the right house for them.
 They are generally paid a commission of the sales price of the home.
 While you pay for this in the total price of the house, it is the listing agent that collects it from the seller of the home.

-The buyer’s realtor has a legal duty to represent you as the buyer in the best possible way.
+The buyer’s real estate agent has a legal duty to represent you as the buyer in the best possible way.
 Their role is to help you find a house that you like (preferably love) and offer you advice and guidance through the whole home buying experience.
 This can include, finding the right home, negotiating the offer and its terms, helping you connect with other professionals such as a finding a mortgage broker, or finding a home inspector, or finding a real estate lawyer.

 A good buyers agent is also there to offer emotional support.
 Buying your first home is a big deal and you want to know you have someone who’s got your back through all of this and isn’t just in it to get a quick commission.